aaronbloomfield/ccc/hws/intro/index.md

 ## Languages

-As mentioned above, you may use any programming language for this, but if you want to use a language other than C, C++, Java, or Python, please check with us first.
-We support Go (version 1.10), but we do not have any additional information available for it in terms of links or supplied functions.
+As mentioned above, you may use any programming language for this, but if you want to use a language other than Java or Python, please check with us first.

 For Java and Python, we provide you with the code to convert a hex string to an array of bytes, to convert an array of bytes to a hex